briansimiyuj/doctor-appointment-app/README.md

     b.
 Create Appointment photo component and mount it on the card component
     c.
 Create Doctor information component and mount it on the card component

-  3. Retrieve the `activeTab` state, `pastAppointments`, and `upcomingAppointments` state variables from the AppointmentContext
+  3. Retrieve `activeTab` state, `pastAppointments`, and `upcomingAppointments` state variables from the AppointmentContext
+  4. Retrieve `showCancelModal`, `closeCancelModal`, `openCancelModal` and `appointmentToCancel` from `updatePatientDetails` custom hook
+  5. Retrieve `cancelAppointment` from `BookingSlots` custom hook
-  4. Create `renderAppointment` function that will filter the appointments based on the `activeTab` state variable
+  6. Create `renderAppointment` function that will filter the appointments based on the `activeTab` state variable
     a.
 If `activeTab` is `Upcoming`, return the `upcomingAppointments` otherwise return the `pastAppointments` and set it to `data` constant
     b.
 If `data` is empty, return a message saying "No Appointments"
     c.
 Loop through the `data` array and create a card component for appointment